auromitamitra/mongolian_vowel_harmony/notes_vowel_system.md

 But not the other way round: Not the case that if the first vowel is o or O, the following ones obligatorily have to be round.
 They can be anything.
 But not quite 'anything', there's a catch:

-o can be followed by anything (anything non-pharyngeal, i.e. /e/), but O cannot be followed /a/.
+o can be followed by anything (anything non-pharyngeal, i.e. /e/), but O cannot be followed by /a/.
 So O can only be followed by O (among the open vowels; not concerned with high vowels here)

 i --> transparent for rounding harmony